 This is the ignition source.
 A capper full of caps is a lot easier than one at a time from a can.

-A small amount of 4F for priming flintlocks should be in a priming flask.
+For priming flintlocks some 4F should be in a priming flask.